KevinGastelum/MyQuantsFinance/README.md

 <!-- - Volume and its correlation with price 🔊. -->
 <!-- - Support and Resistance -->

-As I progress in my Quant journey I will begin by coding through some of these simple and commonly used indicators to automize my trading.
-From there I'll begin to
+As I progress in my Quant journey I will begin by coding these common indicators to automize my trading.
+From there I'll integrate these indicators into my [Trading Strategies](#trading-strategies)

 <!-- ChatGPT help me write a -->